graphiti-api/graphiti-api.github.io/guides/why.md

 {% include h.html tag="h2" text="(Micro) Services" a="microservices" %}

-> *You should think hard before breaking up [a Magestic Monolith](https://m.signalvnoise.com/the-majestic-monolith); beware the tradeoffs.
+> *You should think hard before breaking up [a Majestic Monolith](https://m.signalvnoise.com/the-majestic-monolith); beware the tradeoffs.
 Still, if you need it, Graphiti has your back.*

 We now have a consistent interface for queries and relationships.
 We also covered how Resources connect together with Links.
 Put two and